Book A Demo

 This Privacy Policy applies to the Corsight group of companies (“Corsight”, “we”, “us”, “our”).

-Each entity may act as a data controller or data processor depending on the context of processing, contractual arrangements, and jurisdiction.
+Each entity may act as a data controller or data processor depending on the context of processing, the contractual arrangements in place, and the jurisdiction concerned.

 2. Introduction